Skip to content

 If your pug has been diagnosed with Pug Myelopathy, one of your priorities will be maintaining your dog’s mobility for as long as possible.

-Even if your dog’s in the early stages of the condition, and still walking, there’s a theory that getting a wheelchair is still essential.
-At this point, rather than it being a mobility aid, it’s function is more as a physical therapy tool.
-This is because it allows the leg and hindquarter muscles to keep activated and functional.
-Waiting until the disease progresses before getting a wheelchair, runs the risk of your pug’s leg muscles getting too weak, at which point they’re not strong enough to hold up the pug’s body weight.
+Even if your dog is in the early stages of the condition and still able to walk, getting them into a wheelchair can make a huge difference.
+At this point, rather than the wheelchair being a mobility aid, its function is more as a physical therapy tool.
+This is because it allows the leg and hindquarters muscles to keep activated and functional.

 Read more about pug wheelchairs here

-Protect your pugs paws
+Protect your pugs' paws

 You may also need to protect your dog’s rear paws because of any knuckling or scuffing of the skin caused by the pug myelopathy.
 There are boots specifically designed to protect the tops of the paws from the skin scraping caused by knuckling.